cunnie/writings/i_am_become_forever.md

 She didn't begrudge her people flying business, but never first class, not even on the long Asia flights.
-If they used their points to upgrade, well that was their prerogative, but the company would pay for business class.
+If they used their points to upgrade, well that was their prerogative, but the company would only pay for business class.

 It was curious: Sales and Marketing tended to spend proportionally much larger amounts on flights, meals, entertainment, conferences, than the engineers and